Explore All Our Causes

 In addition, a number of our Club members take part each year in the Walk a Mile fundraise for the homeless.

 More information can be found here.

 We support the work of The Australian Landscape Trust at Calperum Station, a protected reserve of over 2,000 square kilometres in SA.
-It is part of an area within a larger reserve system known as the Riverland Biosphere Reserve. listed as "critical" for the survival of bird species such as black-eared miner Our Club has helped in revegetation of the area by planting trees and providing funding of water testing and monitoring activities.
+It is part of an area within a larger reserve system known as the Riverland Biosphere Reserve. listed as "critical" for the survival of bird species such as black-eared miner.
+Our Club has helped by providing funding and volunteers for tree planting, water testing and monitoring activities.

 More details can be found here.

 Interested Adelaide Rotary Club members have formed the Wirraninthi group which meets in the West Parklands on the 1st Saturday of the month near the West Terrace Catholic Cemetery to help restore the area to its natural state.

 Working with the Rotary Clubs of Prospect in South Australia, East Davao and Waling Waling Davao, we have undertaken pilot project works in water, health and education, three key areas of Rotary's focus worldwide.
 A much larger three-year project funded through Rotary’s Global Grant Scheme has now been approved.